vvirajp/DSA-Questions/README.md

 # DSA-Questions
-Solution of Leetcode and Geeksforgeeks Problems.
+Solutions of Leetcode and Geeksforgeeks Problems.